Categories

 1001 Movies You Must See Before You Die: Sometimes it's hard to be a woman

-Many of the very early films — like 1925 and before — that have endured in the canon are epics.
-From the four-timeline Intolerance to the tragic life retrospective of The Phantom Carriage, many of these stories have had sprawling casts and multi-year timelines, like a great literary novel.
-It was refreshing, then, to watch The Smiling Madame Beudet in the context of early cinema.
-At 42 minutes, this brisk feature by Germaine Dulac is more like a short story come to life: two characters across a couple days, with a single, harrowing premise seen through to completion with an ambiguous ellipsis of a conclusion.
+Many of the very early — like 1925 and before — films that have endured in the canon are epics.
+From the four-timeline Intolerance to the tragic life retrospective of The Phantom Carriage, many of these stories have had sprawling casts and multi-year stories, like a great literary novel.
+It was refreshing, then, to watch The Smiling Madame Beudet in the context of these other, more heralded early works.
+At 42 minutes, this brisk feature by Germaine Dulac is more like a short story come to life: two characters across a couple days; a single, harrowing premise seen through to completion with an ambiguous ellipsis of a conclusion.

 Housewife Madame Beudet is married to an emotionally-distant, casually cruel businessman: He shuts the piano while she’s playing, mocks her, carelessly moves and breaks her belongings.
 He’s not a monster, just a self-centered schmuck.
 His meanest, most manipulative habit: Threatening and pretending suicide by putting his unloaded pistol to his head to gain Madame Beudet’s sympathy.